 To help you identify and repair any leaks in your home, try these tricks:

 • Make sure no water is running in the house, then observe your water meter.
-If you see the meter’s readout increasing, you may have a leak.
+If you see the meter’s readout increasing and/or a dial spinning, you may have a leak.

 • Check toilets for silent leaks by putting a few drops of food coloring in the toilet tank after it has filled.
 If coloring shows up in the bowl without flushing, you probably have a leak in or around the flapper valve.
 (The fix is to replace the flapper mechanism, which is easy and inexpensive.)

 • Inspect the water level in your toilet tank.
-The correct water line is about a half-inch below the top of the overflow pipe.
+The correct water line is about a one inch below the top of the overflow pipe.
 If it is higher, water is being wasted.

 • Check the faucets in your bathrooms, kitchen, laundry room and outside the house.
 Worn washers are the biggest cause of faucet leaks.

 Looking for other ways to save water?
-Our online home energy efficiency audit is a great place to start.
+Our free water conservation audit is a great place to start.